-So pregnancy can make an African dwarf frog to get so fat in a matter of days
+So pregnancy can make an African dwarf frog get so fat in a matter of days

-2. Over feeding/Obesity: Frogs could be over feed and that could make them to get fat, at least for the meantime.
+Frogs could be over feed and that could make them get fat, at least in the meantime.

-Although it’s very necessary to feed them, but over feeding is bad and could cause them obesity.
+Although it’s very necessary to feed them, overfeeding is bad and could cause them obesity.